Pregnant women are often tempted to go towards “gentle and natural” medicines such as aromatherapy. But beware!

 Musk rose: to massage from the start on the belly, the buttocks and breasts to assist the skin during its mutations and tensions

 - Argan: to alternate with musk rose for hydration and toning of the skin

-- Calendula: in the case of redness or itchiness, use as massage oil
+- Calendula: in the case of redness or itchiness, use as a massage oil

 - Jojoba: for facial use daily.
 Suitable for all types of skin.

-The recipes that follow were produced by a pharmacist (D. Festy or D. Baudoux) following the rules of French aromatherapy.
-They present no risk if used as prescribed, but can in no way be substituted to proper medical and pharmaceutical supervision.
-When in doubt, with unusual or worrying symptoms, self-medication is not recommended and the advice and examination by a medical practitioner is required.
+The recipes that follow come from a pharmacist (D. Festy or D. Baudoux) following the rules of French aromatherapy.
+They present no risk if used as prescribed, but can in no way be substituted for proper medical and pharmaceutical supervision.
+When in doubt, with unusual or worrying symptoms, self-medication is not recommended and advice and examination by a medical practitioner are required.
 Allergic reactions are always a possibility as is any use of EO but are not linked with pregnancy.

 You can’t replace an EO cannot by another in a synergy, even if they are similar.